aha-app/aha-services/docs/bitbucket_commit_hook.md

 Installation
 ------------

-1. On the _Settings_ tab of the Bitbucket repository, open the Webhooks & Services_ section.
+1. On the _Settings_ tab of the Bitbucket repository, open the _Hooks_ section.
-2. Click _Add webhook_.
+2. Select _POST_ and click _Add hook_.
-3. Paste the payload URL from _Hook URL_ section below.
+3. Paste the payload URL from _Hook URL_ section in the URL box.
-4. The _Content type_ should be `application/x-www-form-urlencoded`, the _secret_ should be empty and select _Just the push event_.
-5. Enable this integration below.
+4. Enable this integration below.

 Usage
 -----